DIvu22/sandwich-club-app/README.md

 # Sandwich Club Project

 ## Project Overview
-This project is the first project of Android Developer's Nanodegree
+This is the first project of Udacity's Android Developer's Nanodegree